maruel/bin_pub/README.md

 Use at your own risk but feel free to take what you find useful.

+I recommend either taking inspiration from it or forking and mutating as desired.

 See [LICENSE](https://github.com/maruel/bin_pub/blob/master/LICENSE) for
 licensing information.

 ## Checkout structure